Sceptre/sceptre-cdk-handler/README.md

 * `class_name` (string, optional): The name of the Class in the CDK template to synthesize.
 Default: `CdkStack`.
 * `context` (object, optional): The context for the CDK Stack.
 See [CDK Context](https://docs.aws.amazon.com/cdk/v2/guide/context.html) for further info.

+#### Passing Data to a CDK Stack

+There are two methods for passing data to a CDK Stack; using `sceptre_user_data` or CloudFormation parameters:

+##### Sceptre User Data

+Data can be passed to a CDK stack using the `sceptre_user_data` block of the Sceptre stack config.
+This will be resolved when the template is synthesized and can contain complex objects.

+##### CloudFormation Parameters

+Data can be passed to a synthesized CDK template using standard CloudFormation parameters.
+These are resolved when the CloudFormation stack is created from the template, but can only contain string or list values as supported by Cloudformation.

+#### Stack Outputs

+CloudFormation stack outputs can be defined in the CDK stack and then referenced from other Sceptre stacks using the standard Sceptre `!stack_output` resolver.

 #### CDK Feature Flags and Custom Bootstrap

 To set any [CDK Feature Flags](https://docs.aws.amazon.com/cdk/v2/guide/featureflags.html) or to specify a modified